Yuuna and the Haunted Hot Springs: Episodes

+Hibari and Sagiri were on a mission for squadron.
+Their target was a dangerous ghost, a spellcaster.
+There, Kogarashi was doing his part-time job.
+When he nearly defeated it, the ghost threw a powerful spell on him.
+Now, the spell can only remove by seeing twelve panties or he'll die.

 Video games

 A video game by FuRyu titled was released for PlayStation 4 on November 15, 2018.
 In November 2023, FuRyu announced that they would release a new PC version of the game, titled Yuuna and the Haunted Hot Springs: The Thrilling Steamy Maze Kiwami, in English, Simplified and Traditional Chinese on Steam.
 In December 2023, FuRyu later announced ports for the new version on Nintendo Switch, PlayStation 5, iOS and Android.
 The new versions are set to release on January 18, 2024.

 A smartphone game titled began service in April 2019 and ended service on December 25, 2019.

 Reception

 Critical reception

 Rebecca Silverman of Anime News Network gave the first manga volume an overall "B" rating citing the good relationship forming between Yuuna and Kogarashi, some funny moments, and the attractive artwork.
 She was critical about the side characters being "mostly just annoying", and "dated tropes" that "drag things down".
 Sean Gaffney from A Case Suitable for Treatment gave the first manga volume a favorable review calling the main male character a “confident Jump hero in the Luffy/Soma tradition".
 Gaffney noted a-lot of similarities to the series To Love Ru other than this "nice change" from a passive male character, and stated that he liked the way Yuuna was "translated and adapted".
 Stig Høgset from THEM Anime Reviews reviewed the anime adaptation and gave it a 4/5 star rating saying that it was "old-school" for "both good and bad".
 Høgset said in his review that he liked the anime for its "unassuming, but still clearly noticeable character progression as more quiet slice-of-lives".
 He was critical though, about the mixed bag of comedy, and the main character's harassment of "a whole lot of women" even if it was unintentional.
 Høgset in the end said that while the series rates a "weak 4" the anime adaptation of Yuuna and the Haunted Hot Springs's "heart more than makes up for its shortcomings".